AntonSol919/linkspace/dev/exchange-limit.md

 Not everybody wants to host everything all the time.
 A potential method for constraining exchange's would be for people to set something like:
-(These could be protected by signing them as the local root)

 ## A list of accepted pull ( DOMAIN:GROUP:/\fexchange/access/pull )
 pull-list: #pull list ( must be able to access this list)